FabioChiodini/ProjectSpawnSwarmtc/README.md

 - Infrastructure Components (Docker Swarm, Receiver and Consul)
 - it then destroys local Docker instances (etcd and eventually Consul if local)

+# Minimal Launch Instructions

+- Start a t1.small on AWS

+- Open ports for this VM on AWS
+ - 22 (to reach it ;) )
+ - 4001 (all IPs) for etcd-browser
+ - 8500 (all IPs) for Consul

+- Get PuTTy configured with AWS key

+- Run AWSDockermachine code

+- Populate /home/ec2-user/Cloud1

+- Populate /home/ec2-user/GCE JSON (if using GCE)

+- git clone this code : https://github.com/FabioChiodini/ProjectSpawnSwarmtc.git

+- Launch script

 @FabioChiodini